vishnuabhi4/React-Journey/README.md

 `1.` Avoiding the need to create extra DOM elements, which can improve performance.
 `2.` Making code more readable and concise.
 `3.` Creating conditional rendering logic that is more flexible and easier to maintain.
+## State
+ a "state" refers to an internal data management system within a component.
+It represents the dynamic information that a component can maintain and use to render itself.
+State allows React components to create interactive and responsive user interfaces by holding and managing changing data.